pbreyna/pbreyna/README.md

 Professional in Data Science and Machine Learning, with experience in research and management of project and task management tools

+📊 Skilled in Python and R for data analysis, statistical modelling, and machine learning algorithms.

+🔗 Let's connect!
+Open to new opportunities and collaborations.

 <!--
 **pbreyna/pbreyna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.